dxoverdy/AntBmsToCan/README.md

 # AntBmsToCan
-## An ESP32 and MCP2515 based DIY project to enable CAN-bus comms between inverters and DIY solar batteries which use AntBMS.
+## An ESP32 and MCP2515/TJA1050 CAN module based DIY project to enable CAN-bus comms between inverters and DIY solar batteries which use AntBMS.

 The project needs very little soldering, making use of off-the-shelf components and jumper wires to do most of the heavy lifting.
 That said, if you are making your own solar battery the chances are you are not adverse to soldering anyway.
 The project makes use of robust and reliable components in order to ensure solid communication between the BMS and the inverter.
 I have been running it continually now for three months without hiccup.
 It supports, for use during testing and configuration only, WiFi and MQTT so that values, errors and other output can be easily consumed to help debugging - ideal when you don't have the means to run a laptop or desktop over to where your battery lives.